brightdigit/brightdigit.com/Content/tutorials/swift-6-async-await-actors-fixes.md

 @MainActor
 final class MachineObject {
 {
-  // this can be call syncronously from anywhere nonisolated func deleteSnapshot(_ snapshot: Snapshot?, at url: URL?) {
+  // this can be called syncronously from anywhere nonisolated func deleteSnapshot(_ snapshot: Snapshot?, at url: URL?) {
     Task {
       await self.deletingSnapshot(snapshot, at: url)